markkolich/cappuccino/README.md

 Ideal for when you're on a Windows box (or VM), and need to share large files with co-workers or friends the local network.

-Written in Java, but doesn't need a JVM to run &mdash; Cappuccino ships with a self-contained JRE thanks to 7zip SFX.
+Written in Java, but doesn't mean you need a JVM installed to run Cappuccino &mdash; the binary ships with a self-contained JRE thanks to 7zip SFX.

 ## Latest Version